Mathef/docs-4-ai/crawl4ai_docs.md

 ## Taking Screenshots 📸

-One of the cool features of Crawl4AI is the ability to take screenshots of the web pages you\'re crawling.
+One of the cool features of Crawl4AI is the ability to take screenshots of the web pages you're crawling.
 This can be particularly useful for visual verification or for capturing the state of dynamic content.

-Here\'s how you can take a screenshot:
+Here's how you can take a screenshot:

 ```